-96331 Planning and Evaluating Health Services6cp; Online
+96331 Planning for Health and Social Services6cp; Online

 There are course requisites for this subject.
 See access conditions.